19 Jul iloftmalaga – Discover the Jewish Quarter

 From Alcazabilla street to Cárcer, filling the part of the wall that reached the current Plaza de la Merced, Granada, Santiago and Postigo de San Agustín, the area preserves, in some of its enclaves, the typical architectural configuration (narrow and winding streets) of a Jewish quarter, to the use of which we can see in Córdoba.
 There is even news of a Hebrew cemetery, installed on the slopes of the Gibralfaro Castle.

 The synagogue is presumed to be partially located in what is now called Bodegas El Pimpi, in an alley that entered Calle Redes (now Postigo de S. Agustín) and exited onto Calle Real (Calle Granada).

 Since 2004, works have been carried out for the recovery and rehabilitation of the Jewish quarter.
 Within the so-called “Plan of the Jewish Quarter”, for which a Mudejar tower has already been recovered and which will include the construction of a synagogue by the Israelite Community of Malaga, as well as the already executed Plaza de la Judería, which appears in the street configuration as the epicenter of the area.
 The tower, visible from almost any point in the surroundings, houses on the ground floor a tourist information office while, on the top floor, a kind of covered terrace, serves the function of restricted visits, from which you can see good part of the surroundings of the historic center, including the paintings of the Alcazaba, Plaza del Merced and the Picasso Museum itself.

-If you visit the center of Malaga, an area to walk around is mandatory, due to the history of its walls and floors.
+If you visit the center of the city, from one of our apartments in Malaga, an area to walk around is mandatory, due to the history of its walls and floors.